binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 using the executable path.
 This means that effectively the sysroot moves along with the rest of the toolchain.
-Without this behaviour, we would end up with a toolchain that is not actually relocatable, because it would search for libraries under a fixed path.
+Without this behaviour, we would end up with a toolchain that is not actually relocatable, because it would search for libraries under a fixed sysroot path.

 The build system accepts various forms for the sysroot path for it to be considered _under the exec-prefix_ and thus relocatable, which can be